Sherrone Moore obvious choice, but here are other Michigan football head coach candidates - Yahoo Sports

 Moore is the first name to come up in recent weeks when Harbaugh/NFL rumors once again began to swirl.

-Michigan's 37-year-old offensive coordinator was a finalist for the Broyles Award as the nation's top assistant and served as acting head coach for one-third of the Wolverines' regular season.
+U-M's 37-year-old offensive coordinator was a finalist for the Broyles Award as the nation's top assistant and served as acting head coach for ⅓ of the Wolverines' regular season.

+OH, JIM: A look back at Harbaugh's quirkiest moments at Michigan after Chargers move

 Moore was the acting head coach against Bowling Green when Harbaugh served the final game of his university-imposed three game suspension; but much more notably served as the team's leader for the final three games of the year — at Penn State, at Maryland and at home against Ohio State — when Harbaugh was suspended for a second time on the year.

-Moore was in charge when Michigan bailed on the pass game and ran more than 30 consecutive times to secure the win at Penn State, as well as for the program's 1,000th win the next week in College Park, Maryland.
+Manuel was in charge when U-M bailed on the pass game and run more than 30 consecutive times to secure the win at Penn State, as well as for the program's 1,000th win the next week in College Park, Maryland.
 And he called a masterful game against Ohio State, utilizing creativity without recklessness.

 There's question if he's ready for this role full time.
 He was merely the tight ends coach at Central Michigan just four years ago and doesn't have any experience in the day-to-day leadership operation that is required as a head coach, but he has passed each test to this point with flying colors.